 Whip up Gingerbread Dough Boy smoothies for a delicious, satisfying breakfast in a glass – full of the goodness of oats, nut milk, and the sweetness of dates and spices.
+(Skip to recipe.)

 It’s like a big glass of drinkable oatmeal and gingerbread cookie dough combined – much too yummy to be a healthy breakfast-on-the-go, right?

 We make a lot of smoothies around here – thank goodness for my powerful high-speed blender.
 I use it almost daily and it definitely earns its keep.
 I often say that if I put a hunk of wood in there, the blender would chew it up to make sawdust in no time.

 I use an actual recipe for a few special smoothies, like this refreshing Cantaloupe Creamsicle Smoothie, or this teenager-favourite Nutty Monkey Smoothie, and the Gingerbread Dough Boy smoothie in this post, but my regular, everyday smoothies don’t usually follow a recipe.